ibericode/unofficial-convertkit/README.md

 Why?
 To speed up the development, so you don't have to reload the browser window manually over and over again.

-To enable webpack HRM copy the `webpack.hrm.js.dist` to `webpack.hrm.js` fill in with your credentials.

 - run `$ npm run webpack:hot`